Beautiful Gardens of Provence: Visitor Guide

 Garden Couleur Garance Lauris Provence

 The small town of Lauris has been inhabited since prehistoric times.
-This is likely because it has a considerable water supply and is sheltered from the Mistral winds – both factors contributing to the presence of fertile gardens.
+This is likely because it has a considerable water supply and is sheltered from the Mistral winds, both of which contribute to the presence of fertile gardens.
 In fact, since the 16th century, the town has been well-known for producing natural colours from plants.
 As a result, the Jardin neuf du château in Lauris is unique in Europe.
 Named a “Jardin remarquable” in 2011, it conserves plants traditionally used for food and cosmetic dyes.
 The garden comprises several thematic areas containing colourful plants from around the world.

 The site was privately owned, but in 1998, the town of Lauris bought the castle and gardens.
 Today, the garden is managed by Les Amis du Jardin (Friends of the Garden), which offers tours and activities for all ages.